ContextFlow: Context-Aware Flow Matching For Trajectory Inference From Spatial Omics Data: Visualizations

-Of these, $54$ implausible transitions arose from the Entropic-OT plan compared to the $24$ under the PAER-OT plan, with the specific transitions detailed in the figure legends.
-We also observed that the Entropic-OT formulation produced implausible transitions across brain hemispheres, for example, coupling cells from the left hemisphere with those from the right.
+In our transport plan couplings, we observed the following cell type lineage switches: (i) Immature MSN $\rightarrow$ Immature nptxEX, (ii) Immature MSN $\rightarrow$ Immature dpEX, (iii) Immature MSN $\rightarrow$ Immature CMPN, (iv) Immature nptxEX $\rightarrow$ Immature cckIN, and (v) Immature nptxEX $\rightarrow$ Immature MSN.
+Of these, $54$ implausible transitions arise from the Entropic-OT plan, compared to $24$ from PAER-OT, with the specific transitions detailed in the figure legends.
+We also observed that the EOT formulation produced implausible transitions across brain hemispheres, for example, coupling cells from the left hemisphere with those from the right.
 In contrast, the PAER-OT formulation typically restricted transitions to within the same hemisphere, reflecting its integration of spatially aware contextual information.
 These observations provide strong motivation for incorporating biological priors through ContextFlow as a principled approach to learning biologically consistent developmental trajectories.